cern-it-efp/EOSC-Testsuite/docs/gettingStarted.rst

 1. Getting started
 ---------------------------------------------
-Follow these steps to test a cloud provider:
+Please follow the following steps in order to test a cloud provider:

 1.1 Install Terraform
 ==========================
 Terraform is the tool that creates the VMs that will later become a Kubernetes cluster.
 The test-suite makes use of it so download and install `Terraform <https://learn.hashicorp.com/terraform/getting-started/install.html>`_ on your machine.
-In some cases, providers are not fully supported by Terraform but these provide plugins to gap this bridge.
-In such cases, refer to the documentation of the provider to download the plugin.
+In some cases, providers are not fully supported by Terraform, however they might provide plugins to bridge this gap.
+In such cases, please refer to the documentation of the provider to download the plugin.
 Once downloaded, this must be placed at *~/.terraform.d/plugins* and execution permissions must be given to it (*+x*).

 1.2 Manage ssh keys
 ==========================
-A ssh key pair is needed to establish connections to the VMs that will be created later.
-Therefore you must create (or import) this key on your provider beforehand and place the private key at *~/.ssh/id_rsa*.
+A ssh key pair is needed to establish connections to the VMs to be created later.
+Therefore, you must create (or import) this key on your provider beforehand and place the private key at *~/.ssh/id_rsa*.
 Note errors may occur if your key doesn't have the right permissions.
 Set these to the right value using the following command:

 .. code-block:: console

     $ chmod 600 path/to/key

 1.3 Dependencies
 ==========================
-This test-suite requires some packages to work properly and these must be installed by yourself.
+This test-suite requires some packages to work properly and these must be installed by yourself directly.

 Kubernetes client
 ^^^^^^^^^^^^^^^^^^^^^